Living Soils (2019)

-- Raising awareness of the risks/opportunities of different agricultural production methods and processes
+- Raise awareness of the risks/opportunities of different agricultural production methods and processes

-- To create a compendium to pyramid scheme these best practices of sustainable farming
+- create a compendium to snowball these best practices of sustainable agriculture to all interested stakeholders

-Due to its core competence of training and further education of specialists in the agricultural and horticultural sector, it is predestined to convey new findings from research and best practices to the actors in a timely manner and to train them in and on new methods and techniques.
+Through its core competence of training and further education of professionals in the agricultural and horticultural sector, DEULA-Nienburg can promptly communicate new findings from research as well as best practices to the relevant stakeholders and train them in and on new methods and techniques.